How to Choose an LPN Training Program near Union Maine

 Licensed Practical Nurses have numerous duties that they complete in the Union ME medical facilities where they are employed.
 As their titles signify, they are mandated to be licensed in all states, including Maine.
 Although they may be responsible for managing Certified Nursing Assistants (CNA), they themselves typically work under the oversight of either an RN or a doctor.
 The medical facilities where they work are numerous and varied, for example hospitals, medical clinics, schools, and long-term care facilities.
 Virtually any place that you can find patients requiring medical assistance is their dominion.
 Each state not only oversees their licensing, but also what functions an LPN can and can’t perform.
 So based on the state, their routine job activities can include:

 - Keeping patient records

-- Assisting physicians or RNs with procedures
+- Supporting physicians or Registered nurses with procedures

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Waite ME work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Union ME work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

 Online LPN Programs

-Things to Ask LPN Schools
+What to Ask LPN Programs

 More Cities of Interest in Maine